arashz68/IDS6938-SimulationTechniques/Homework2/Readme.md

-Run the same simulation and analyze your results similar to part (b) for the proper game of *Snakes and Ladders* for both methods.
-How often are the snakes and ladders used, how do the probability of finishing change, etc?
-What is the maximum and expected amount of moves for the game?
-Use charts and graphs to illustrate these points.

-* **(d) Think - 0pts:** If these games are built entirely on chance, do they require any strategy?
-Is it really a *game*, would you rather play games of chance or games of strategy?

-##Part 3 - Discrete Event Simulation - Queue Simulation (30 pts)
+##Part 3 - Discrete Event Simulation - Queue Simulation

 This problem will look at queues and commonly used performance measures.
 For this problem we will look to design a simple airport security check.
 We will make the following assumptions: (1) there is only one airline - Southwest; (2) passengers' interarrival times are independent and identically distributed (IID) with an exponential distribution with mean 1 / lambda.
 The service times are also assumed to be IID and exponentially distributed random variables with mean 1 / mu.